bjcosta/landscaping/README.md

 There are other benefits specifically of the black soldier fly.
 They do not bother people much and will return to the same container to lay eggs so can sustain a continual production of eggs.

-Issues we need to overcome are:
+Issues we need to consider are:
 * Smell
-* Are native flies suitable for this
+* Are native flies suitable
 * Which scraps to feed the larvae and which to feed the chickens
+* How to best automate a system that maintains itself except for food input

 # Mulching
 TODO: